informalsystems/hermes-sdk/docs/notes/encoding.md

 Compared to `HasEncoding`, `HasDefaultEncoding` do not require a `&self` parameter to get the encoding context.
 In other words, we can think of there being a "singleton" or "global" encoding context that can always be accessed anywhere.

-To implement `HasDefaultEncoding`, the encoding context typically needs to be an empty struct, so that it can be trivally be constructed at compile time.
+To implement `HasDefaultEncoding`, the encoding context typically needs to be an empty struct, so that it can be trivally constructed at compile time.
 This also means that the encoding context cannot depend on additional values, such as contract classes.

 The `HasDefaultEncoding` trait is mainly used to get the counterparty encoding context, from chain providers that only have access to the local chain context.